 These are the stories of anal cancer thrivers.
 We prefer to use the word thriver because surviving isn’t enough — we believe that every person with cancer should be empowered with the resources to thrive.
 We welcome you to read the experiences of others who have had anal cancer and encourage you to send your own stories to firstname.lastname@example.org.
 Please note that these individuals speak about their treatment plans.
-Speak to your doctor about what is right for you. ___________________________________________________________________________ This video is courtesy of Macmillan Cancer Support, who provide medical, practical, financial and emotional support for people affected by cancer in the UK.
+Speak to your doctor about what is right for you.

 Jan’s Story: My name is Jan and I live on the outskirts of London, in the United Kingdom.
 In February 2011, I was diagnosed at stage 3B anal squamous cell carcinoma.

 Calvin’s Story: My name is Calvin, I am 53, and I was diagnosed with anal cancer on July 27, 2009.
 I had so much was going on at that time.
 Everything happened so fast. ____________________________________________________________________________